Foxes (singer): 2015–2019: All I Need and four-year hiatus

 Foxes stated in a late 2014 interview that she had commenced work on her second album.
 She also collaborated with veteran dance producer Giorgio Moroder on his 2015 solo album, Déjà Vu, featuring on the track "Wildstar".
 In subsequent interviews, Foxes announced that the album was titled All I Need and she hoped to release it in late 2015.
 Recording sessions took place in America, Sweden, and the United Kingdom.

 All I Need was released on 5 February 2016.
 The album's first single, "Body Talk", was released in July 2015 and reached number 25 on the UK Singles Chart.
 Foxes debuted the track during a one-day tour of seven UK cities that earned her an entry to the Guinness World Records for the title of "most live concerts in 12 hours in multiple cities".
 The album's track listing and the video for the song "Feet Don't Fail Me Now" were also released in July.
 The second single, "Better Love", was released in September 2015.
 After that Foxes embarked on a headline UK tour, supported by Izzy Bizu.
 The third single "Amazing" was released on 4 December 2015.
-"Amazing" was used by ITV in an advertsiment to promote their Christmas programming.
+"Amazing" was used by ITV in an advertisement to promote their Christmas programming.
 Foxes featured on Kygo's track "Oasis" from his album Cloud Nine, which was released on 13 May 2016.
 "Cruel" was released as the fourth single from All I Need on 19 April 2016 with an accompanying music video released on the same date.
 In the same month, Foxes was announced to be one of the supporting acts of British alternative rock band Coldplay in the European and North American legs of their A Head Full of Dreams Tour, alongside Alessia Cara.

 In March 2017, ITV used Foxes' song "Scar" to promote Grantchester's third series.
 She performed at the Indonesian Television Awards on 20 September 2017, performing songs including "Better Love", "Let Go For Tonight", and "Clarity".
 In February 2018, Foxes teased of new music saying, "Thank you for your patience with this next record...
 I will be releasing new music this year and I can't wait to share it with you".